chalatz/tours/pages/info/reviews-comments-content.md

 - year: "2020"
   text: ''
 - year: "2019"
-  text: "Thanks Nicholas, Manuel was great and the tour was truly amazing.
-We appreciate
-    your help awesome service!
-Have an amazing 2020! <br>\nThanks Christian,  (Jan 12th) Mexico \n\nThank you to Micheal for his expertise and the knowledge you shared with us.
-Plus your humor which we greatly appreciated.
-We wish you all a great New Year.
-Kind regards Gregor and Vicky (Jan 3rd) Portugal \n\nNicholas, We had such a wonderful time in Rhodes and your company provided outstanding service!
+  text: "Nicholas, We had such a wonderful time in Rhodes and your company provided
-    .
+    outstanding service! .
 Kostas and Manolis were amazing and especially helpful.
     It was one of our favorite trips and destinations yet.
 Please pass on my sincere thanks and best wishes to them as well. <br>\nHappy Holidays!
 Kristine (Dec 28th) Michigan, USA\n\nWe had a fantastic time with Michael in Rhodes.
 Not only was he a good driver, but we learned so much from his as well.
 We all left him feeling like we would love to experience the same day all over again! <br> Thanks again Orva (Dec 26th)  Laguna Hills CA, USA\n\nHello Nicholas and Dominic: Our tour, it was everything we could have hoped for.
 We enjoyed the entire tour and your flexibility and desire to help us.
 We will certainly recommend you and your company to anyone asking for similar services. <br>\nBest regards,  Libby and Les (Dec 14th)  Seattle, USA\n\nThank you Nicholas for the very interesting tour you gave us.
 We all fully enjoyed the day with you.
 You gave us a great deal of information and took us to many memorable areas on this tour.  <br>\nThanks again, Pat, Marie, and Suzy (Dec 8th) USA \n\nHi Nicholas, We had the best day ever!
 Manuel was so helpful and kind.
 Best to your company ☺ <br>Shelly, Judy, Fred and Sheila Friends from USA (Dec 1st) \n\nDear Nicholas, We are safe and sound back on the ship.
     Thank you so much for your impeccable, professional, and warm correspondence in coordinating our brief visit - we all had a lovely day and will be departing Rhodes with fond memories.
 Please extend our thanks to Michael as well; we so enjoyed getting to share a meal with him, hearing about Rhodes, and his safe and courteous guidance through our trip today.
 I hope you, your team, and your families have a safe and happy close to the calendar year. <br> Warm regards,  Jeff and family (Nov 26th) USA\n\nDear Nicholas - Our visit to your beautiful island was totally enjoyable.
 Michael was excellent - fun, friendly and very informative.
 We have given you an EXCELLENT review on TripAdvisor! <br>  Best Regards, Don & Pat (Nov 25th)  Leavenworth WA USA\n\nVoy a expresarme de forma personal, pero hablo también de parte de todos los del grupo.\nLa visita el día de hoy a Rhodas ha sido una de las visitas más memorables de este viaje.\nRhodas, por sí misma, tiene un encanto particular.
-    \ Alex hizo que ese encanto a demás de particular fuera dinámico, entrañable, exclusivo y sobretodo sensible.
+Alex hizo que ese encanto a demás de particular fuera dinámico, entrañable, exclusivo y sobretodo sensible.
 Su conocimiento, pasión por su tierra y sus orígenes son impresionantes.
 Manolis, encantador, su habilidad en el volante hizo que tuviéramos un paseo sin sobresaltos.
 Les decimos a los dos: MUCHAS GRACIAS!!!  \nCuenta